-The 2021 Graduate Survey was made available to all graduating students through Desire2Learn and conducted from April 19, 2021 through May 17, 2021.
+The 2023 Graduate Survey was made available to all graduating students through Desire2Learn and conducted from April 10, 2023 through May 15, 2023.
 Microsoft Forms was utilized in obtaining the responses and results.
-Where possible, a comparison between the current year and the previous four years of results are shown; however, some questions are newer to the survey and won’t have data for the earlier years.
+Where possible, a comparison between the current year and the previous seven years of results are shown; however, some questions are newer to the survey and won’t have data for the earlier years.

-This year, there were 145 respondents which accounts for 44% of the 327 students who were awarded certificates and degrees for Spring 2021.
+This year, there were 97 respondents which accounts for 32% of the approximately 305 students1 who had applied for certificates and degrees for Spring 2023.
 Some percentages shown will not add up to 100 due to multiple answers for some questions as well as rounding issues.

-Forty-three percent (43%) of graduates plan to transfer to a 4-year university and of those, 97% plan to attend full time.
+Fifty-six percent (56%) of graduates plan to transfer to a 4-year university and of those, 96% plan to attend full time.

 Graduates indicated that they regard personal satisfaction as the most important factor in choosing a career.

-Nine percent (9%) of graduates worked full time while attending college while 52% worked part time.
-Twenty-seven percent (27%) are not currently employed, but are seeking a job.
-Fifty-three percent (53%) of employed graduates state their current job is either directly or somewhat directly related to their certificate or degree earned at Northeastern.
-This compares to 42% from the previous year.
+Forty-nine percent (49%) of employed graduates state their current job is either directly or somewhat directly related to their certificate or degree earned at Northeastern.
+This compares to 48% from the previous year.

 The final question asks: Share your favorite experience while attending Northeastern.